Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Methods

-Suppose the case data are observed for more than one geographical area so we have an additional fixed categorical variable $L_n \in \{1, \dots, G\}$ for each resident in the population and suppose we expect that geographical heterogeneity exists between areas.
-For instance, with respect to the COVID-19 pandemic, we might want to allow for geographic heterogeneity in population substrata incidence and missingness.
-We can then stratify the observations as:
+Suppose the case data are observed for more than one geographical area so we have an additional fixed categorical variable $L_n \in \{1, \dots, G\}$ encoding the geographic area to which each resident in the population is associated.
+We may expect that geographical heterogeneity in incidence and race/ethnicity missingness exists between areas.
+For instance, with respect to the COVID-19 pandemic, we might want to allow for geographic heterogeneity in population substrata incidence and missingness because we expect that areas have different contact patterns.
+We can then further stratify the observations by area $g$ as:

-and we can tabulate population counts $E_{igj}$ as\\ $E_{igj} = \sum_{n=1}^E \ind{S_n = i}\ind{C_n = j}\ind{L_n = g}$.
+and we can tabulate population counts $E_{igj}$ as $E_{igj} = \sum_{n=1}^E \ind{S_n = i}\ind{C_n = j}\ind{L_n = g}$.